Boy with Leukemia calls for urgent help

-A four-year-old boy from Brgy.
-Poblacion, Liloan, Cebu is earnestly calling for urgent financial help as he fights the “Big C” through chemotherapy.
+A nine-year-old boy from Brgy.
+Alangilanan, Manjuyod, Negros Oriental is fervently asking for urgent financial help as he fights cancer through chemotherapy.

 Those who wish to donate may contact Kapwa Ko, Mahal Ko Foundation Inc. – Cebu through these cellphone numbers 0945-712-6657 or 0932-443-7135.
-You can also deposit donations directly to Unionbank under account name Kapwa Ko, Mahal Ko Foundation Inc. – Cebu, and account number 00-112-000066-2.
-Please indicate the name of the patient on the deposit slip.
+You can also deposit donations directly to Unionbank under account name Kapwa Ko, Mahal Ko Foundation, and account number 00-112-000066-2.
+Please indicate the name of the patient in the deposit slip.
 Thank you very much.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Cebudailynews.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.